yohatad/cssr4africa/cssr4africa/cssr_system/person_detection/README.md

 Install the required software components to instantiate and set up the development environment for controlling the Pepper robot.
 Use the [CSSR4Africa Software Installation Manual](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D3.3.pdf).
 This includes downloading the models files and putting in the models files directory.

 1. Prerequisites
 Make sure you are running Ubuntu 20.04.
-If you have setup the python environment using person detection README you can skip this step.
+If you have setup the python environment using face detection README you can skip this step.

 2. Install Python 3.10 and Virtual Environment.
 ```sh